gianniprocida/data-mart-airbnb/README.md

 * -e MYSQL_DATABASE=todos: Sets the environment variable MYSQL_DATABASE inside the container to "todos".
 * mysql:8.0: Specifies the Docker image to use for creating the container.
 In this case, it uses the official MySQL 8.0 image from the Docker Hub.

-Once the container is up and running,log into it:
+Once the container is up and running, log into it:

 ```
 docker exec -it mysql-c1 sh